MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 The SvcFieldValue in this form SHOULD be an empty string and clients MUST ignore its contents.

+As legacy clients will not know to use this record, service operators will likely need to retain fallback AAAA and A records alongside this HTTPSSVC record, although in a common case the target of the HTTPSSVC record might have better performance so would be preferable for clients implementing this specification to use.

 ## HTTPSSVC records: alternative service form